Pantry: Cold pantry

 A cold pantry was the perfect place to keep food stocks that did not necessarily need to be kept refrigerated.
 Breads, butter, cheesecakes, eggs, pastries, and pie were the common food stocks kept in a cold pantry.
 Vegetables could be brought up from the root cellar in smaller amounts and stored in the cold pantry until ready to use.
 With space in the icebox at a premium, the cold pantry was a great place to store fresh berries and fruit.

 Hoosier Cabinet

-First developed in the early 1900s by the Hoosier Manufacturing Company in New Castle, Indiana, and popular into the 1930s, the Hoosier cabinet and its many imitators soon became an essential fixture in American kitchens.
-Often billed as a "pantry and kitchen in one", the Hoosier brought the ease and readiness of a pantry, with its many storage spaces and working counter, right into the kitchen.
-It was sold in catalogues and through a unique sales program geared towards farm wives.
-Today, the Hoosier cabinet is a much sought-after domestic icon and widely reproduced.
+The Hoosier cabinet emerged around the turn of the twentieth century and was popularized by the Hoosier Manufacturing Company, which became one of the leading manufacturers of these kitchen workstations.
+The first Hoosier cabinets appeared around 1900, with production initially taking place in Albany, Indiana, before moving to New Castle following a factory fire.
+Designed to combine food storage and preparation in a single unit, the cabinet featured compartments for utensils, dishes, spices, flour, and other kitchen supplies, as well as a pull-out work surface.
+These features were promoted as labor- and time-saving conveniences for the homemaker.
+The Hoosier Manufacturing Company also used extensive advertising and dealer networks to market its cabinets, particularly to women through newspapers and national magazines (Indiana Historical Society, 2023).
+By the 1920s and 1930s, however, the growing popularity of built-in kitchen cabinetry contributed to the decline of the freestanding Hoosier cabinet.
+Today, Hoosier cabinets remain significant examples of early twentieth-century American kitchen furniture and are sought after by collectors (Hiller, 2009).